The Hypotheses on Expansion of Iterated Stratonovich Stochastic Integrals of Arbitrary Multiplicity and Their Partial Proof: Expansion of Iterated Ito Stochastic Integrals of Arbitrary Multiplicity Based on Generalized Multiple Fourier Series Converging in the Mean

-As it turned out, Theorem 3 is valid for some discontinuous complete orthonormal systems of functions in $L_2([t,T]).$ For example, Theorem 3 is valid for the system of Haar functions as well as the system of Rademacher--Walsh functions \cite{2006}-\cite{2013}, \cite{arxiv-1}.
+As it turned out, Theorem 3 remains valid for some discontinuous complete orthonormal systems of functions in the space $L_2([t,T]).$ For example, Theorem 3 is true for the system of Haar functions as well as for the system of Rademacher--Walsh functions \cite{2006}-\cite{2013}, \cite{arxiv-1}.

-In \cite{2011-2}-\cite{2013}, \cite{arxiv-26b} we demonstrate that approach to expansion of iterated Ito stochastic integrals considered in Theorem 3 is essentially general and allows some transformations for other types of iterated stochastic integrals.
-In \cite{2011-2}-\cite{2013}, \cite{arxiv-26b} we considered some versions of Theorem 3 for iterated stochastic integrals according to martingale Poisson measures and for iterated stochastic integrals according to martingales.
-Considered theorems are sufficiently natural according to general properties of martingales.
-Another generalization of Theorem 3 can be found in \cite{2018}, \cite{arxiv-26b}, where complete orthonormal systems of functions with weight $r(x)\ge 0$ in the space $L_2([t, T])$ were considered.
+In \cite{2011-2}-\cite{2013}, \cite{arxiv-26b} we demonstrate that approach to expansion of iterated Ito stochastic integrals considered in Theorem 3 is essentially general and allows some modifications for other types of iterated stochastic integrals.
+Versions of Theorem 3 for iterated stochastic integrals with respect to martingale Poisson measures and for iterated stochastic integrals with respect to martingales are obtained in \cite{2011-2}-\cite{2013}, \cite{arxiv-26b}.
+The mentioned theorems are sufficiently natural according to general properties of martingales.
+Another modification of Theorem 3 can be found in \cite{2018a}-\cite{12aa-afterxxx}, \cite{arxiv-1}, \cite{arxiv-26b}, where complete orthonormal with weight $r(x)\ge 0$ systems of functions in the space $L_2([t, T])$ were considered.